eclipse/mosaic.website/content/docs/simulators/application_mapping.md

 ### Mapping Order

 Vehicle spawners can be configured to map types to their vehicles in two ways.
-The [Fixed Order Mapping](/docs/mosaic_configuration/mapping_ambassador_config/#vehicle) produces a sequence of mapped vehicles following a repeating pattern.
-The first type is determined by throwing a weighted die, the following types are chosen based on the weights.
+The [Fixed Order Mapping](/docs/mosaic_configuration/mapping_ambassador_config/#config) produces a sequence of mapped vehicles following a repeating pattern (`"fixedOrder" = true`).
+The type with the highest weight is selected first.
+All subsequent selections are done in a way that configured weights are satisfied as fast as possible.
-Otherwise, (when `fixedOrder` is set to `false`) each type is determined by rolling a weighted die.
+Per default each type is determined by rolling a weighted die (`"fixedOrder" = false`).
+This option can be configured in the [global configuration](#common-configuration) of the mapping.

 **Demonstration**